 Common Health Issues

 Gerberian Shepskies are fairly healthy dogs that tend to share the same potential genetic conditions as their parent breeds.
 Possible concerns include joint dysplasia, retinal problems, patellar luxation, and canine epilepsy.
-Bring your dog to the vet for a checkup as soon as you adopt them from the breeder.
-The problems your vet will check for include:
+Bring your dog to the vet for a checkup as soon as you adopt it from the breeder.

 Temperament